8. Dynamic Linking¶

 union.
 A tag whose value is an even number

-indicates a dynamic section entry that uses d_ptr
+indicates a dynamic section entry that uses d_ptr.

 A tag whose value is an odd number indicates a dynamic section entry

-or that uses neither d_ptr
+that uses d_val or that uses neither d_ptr

-.
+nor d_val.
 Tags whose values are less

-than the special value DT_ENCODING
+than the special value DT_ENCODING and tags

-whose values fall between DT_HIOS
+whose values fall between DT_HIOS and

-do not follow these rules.
+DT_LOPROC do not follow these rules.

 The following table summarizes the tag requirements for executable and shared object files.
 If a tag is marked “mandatory”, the dynamic linking array for an ABI-conforming file must have an entry of that type.
 Likewise, “optional” means an entry for the tag may appear but is not required.